arminc/terraform-ecs/README.md

 ## What is ECS

-ECS stands for EC2 Container Service and is the AWS platform for running Docker containers.
+ECS stands for Elastic Container Service and is the AWS platform for running Docker containers.
 The full documentation about ECS can be found [here](https://aws.amazon.com/ecs/), the development guide can be found [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
 A more fun read can be found at [The Hitchhiker's Guide to AWS ECS and Docker](http://start.jcolemorrison.com/the-hitchhikers-guide-to-aws-ecs-and-docker/).

 To understand ECS it is good to state the obvious differences against the competitors like [Kubernetes](https://kubernetes.io/) or [DC/OS Mesos](https://docs.mesosphere.com/).
 The major differences are that ECS can not be run on-prem and that it lacks advanced features.
 These two differences can either been seen as weakness or as strengths.